Wham Rap! (Enjoy What You Do): Synopsis

 Although rap was still an underground and almost exclusively American phenomenon in the early 1980s, Michael rapped—as the title implies—a number of verses about the joys of living every day to the fullest, reveling in unemployment and celebrating government assistance from the Department of Health and Social Security (the initials "DHSS" are repeatedly chanted during the song).
 The explicitly political song flew in the face of the conventional British left-wing who were talking about the 'right to work' at the time.
 The chorus asked the question "Do you enjoy what you do?", which brought about the bracketed section of the title.

 Music video

-The music video was filmed in London in February 1983 after the single was re-issued.
+The music video was filmed in London in February 1983 to promote the re-issue of the single that January, following the success of its follow-up "Young Guns (Go for It)" the previous autumn.
 The video shows Michael and Ridgeley as two unemployed youths who were spending their time teaching one another on how to live their life while roaming about the streets of London.
 They wear leather jackets, combining their moody image with a bright, effervescent choreography.

 The two are joined by Shirlie Holliman, Dee C. Lee, and their band in front of a white background with red letters reading 'WHAM!'.
 It is here that the group practises dance routines accompanied by background dancers.